Justin-Data/Hospitality-Revenue-Analysis/README.md

 Out of the total number of bookings, just 15% were booked directly.
 This could be an issue as indirect bookings, such as through online travel agencies, charge commission which will ultimately reduce the total revenue for the hotel company.

-- As such, emphasising direct bookings could lead to increased revenue for the company, which could be achieved by providing an incentive for customers to book directly and marketing the hotel website acccordingly.
+- As such, emphasizing direct bookings could lead to increased revenue for the company, which could be achieved by providing an incentive for customers to book directly and marketing the hotel website acccordingly.

-Furthermore, the hotel company appeared to suffer from many booking cancellations with a total of
+Furthermore, the hotel company appeared to suffer from many booking cancellations with a total of around 33k.
+The issue here can be emphasized when calculating the total missed revenue as a result of such cancellations, which adds up to around £298M.

+- To tackle this, the company could adjust their policies surrounding cancellations such as